Legal Frameworks and Natural Rights Within the Digital Age

 Modern Application

-In a recent investigation, the New York Post revealed that several popular smartphone apps, including Life360, GasBuddy, and MyRadar, are quietly collecting detailed vehicle motion data from users without their explicit knowledge.
-This data, which includes information such as miles driven, acceleration, hard braking, and collisions, is transmitted to a data collection company called Arity.
-Unbeknownst to most users, Arity is owned by Allstate Insurance and shares the collected driving data with Allstate and other auto insurers.
-This information is then used to assess a driver’s behavior, potentially impacting insurance rates.
-Many users unknowingly opt into this data sharing by agreeing to vague Terms and Conditions without realizing their driving habits are being monitored.
-The practice of using driving data to determine insurability raises concerns about privacy and the potential for increased insurance premiums based on app usage.
-This investigation highlights the growing issue of data collection through everyday apps and the significant, often hidden, impact it can have on consumers.
+In a recent investigation, the New York Post revealed that several popular smartphone apps, including Life360, GasBuddy, and MyRadar, are quietly collecting detailed vehicle motion data from users without clear knowledge.
+This data, which includes information such as miles driven, acceleration, hard braking, and collisions, is sent to a data collection company called Arity.
+Unaware to most users, Arity is owned by Allstate Insurance and shares the collected driving data with Allstate and other auto insurers.
+This information is then used to evaluate a driver’s behavior, which could affect insurance rates.
+Many users unknowingly agree to share this data by accepting vague Terms and Conditions without realizing their driving habits are being tracked.
+The practice of using driving data to determine insurability raises concerns about privacy and the potential for higher insurance premiums based on app usage.
+This investigation underscores the growing issue of data collection through everyday apps and the often-hidden impact it can have on consumers.

-The practice of collecting personal data to develop a “profile” is not limited to auto insurance companies.
-Health insurance companies too have long been involved in the collection of personal data.
+The practice of collecting personal data to build a “profile” is not limited to auto insurance companies.
+Health insurance companies have long been involved in gathering personal data as well.
 Jessica Davis (2020) states that, “Reports show health insurers routinely scour public and private sources for consumer generated health data.
 But 90 percent of patients are unaware of the practice, a MITRE-Harris survey finds” (TechTarget, September).

 Here are other useful sources that explore the topic of data collection by insurance companies, particularly through connected vehicles and apps:

-- Marketplace reports on how automakers, like GM, collect data on drivers’ habits and sell it to data brokers like LexisNexis.
-This data can then be shared with insurance companies, potentially affecting drivers’ premiums without their knowledge (Marketplace).
+- Marketplace Reports on how automakers like GM collect data on drivers’ habits and sell it to data brokers like LexisNexis.
+This data can then be shared with insurance companies, which could affect drivers’ premiums without their knowledge.
+(Marketplace).

 - Abraham Watkins provides insight into how car manufacturers, including Ford and GM, collect and share driving behavior data with insurance companies.
 This data often includes details like speed, hard braking, and mileage, which insurers use to determine premiums (AWNA Law).